chanzuckerberg/cellxgene-census/docs/cellxgene_census_schema.md

 5. Unique number of cells included in this Census build (is_primary_data == True)
    1. label: `"unique_cell_count"`
    2. value: Cell count
-6. Number of human donors included in this Census build.
-Donors are guaranteed to be unique within datasets, not across all Census.
-   1. label: `"number_donors_homo_sapiens"`
-   2. value: Donor count
-7. Number of mouse donors included in this Census build.
-Donors are guaranteed to be unique within datasets, not across all Census.
-   1. label: `"number_donors_mus_musculus"`
-   2. value: Donor count

 An example of this `SOMADataFrame` is shown below: